openHPI/TeachingTeamGuidelines/docs/courseadministration/learningobjectives.md

 This is a new feature that openHPI team is currently working on to implement.
 This feature will allow the participant to set their preferred learning objectives and plan accordingly for an enrolled course.
-At the moment, it is still in the beta phase and participants can ignore if they do not desire to set an objective.
+At the moment, it is still in the beta phase and have not been implemented thorughout all the courses on openHPI platform.
+Participants can ignore if they do not desire to set an objective.

 Learning objective option can be accessed from the **`Progress`** page as shown below: